Key Specs of Chetak

 Bajaj Chetak Highlights

-The electric scooter was launched at Rs 1 lakh (ex-showroom Pune and Bengaluru) for the base model.
-It is available in two variants: Urbane and Premium, with the latter priced at Rs 1.15 lakh (ex-showroom).
+The electric scooter was originally launched at Rs 1 lakh (ex-showroom Pune and Bengaluru) for the base model.
+It is available in two variants: Urbane and Premium.
 The Premium model comes with a front disc whereas the Urbane gets a front drum brake.
 Apart from this, the differences are mostly cosmetic.
-Bookings for the Chetak have commenced in Pune and Bengaluru for a token amount of Rs 2,000.
+Bookings for the Chetak had commenced in Pune and Bengaluru for a token amount of Rs 2,000.
 On a slightly different note, the Bajaj Chetak managed to outsell the TVS iQube Electric in the month of March 2020.
 Read about it here.

 This metal-bodied electric scooter stays true to the original Chetak design.
 It gets flared side body panels with a retro-looking front end.
 The headlamp and turn signals feature LED units while the instrument cluster is a fully digital LCD unit.
 The scooter also gets smartphone connectivity and Bajaj will offer free data for the first year.
 This feature uses Internet Of Things (IoT) to notify the owner in case the scooter is tampered with, or if it does not charge properly.
 One can also check the scooter's location, charge status, and remaining range using this feature.